 Courage.
 Sacrifice.
 Ingenuity.
 Determination.
-The Commemorative Air Force (CAF) Museum honors all of these qualities possessed by the military veterans who inspire our mission.
-Learn more about the CAF’s humble beginnings and how our museum has grown from a one-plane project to a one-of-a-kind collection and world-renowned attraction.
+The Commemorative Air Force Airbase Arizona Museum (AZCAF) honors all of these qualities possessed by the military veterans who inspire our mission.
+Learn more about the AZCAF’s humble beginnings and how our museum has grown from a one-plane project to a one-of-a-kind collection and world-renowned attraction.

 Our docents are some of the most knowledgeable combat aviation historians in the business.
 Seek out one of the “friendly white shirts” if you have questions or want to learn more about the aircraft, engines, parts, and gadgets engineered for combat.
 Many of our docents revel in sharing engaging stories about the heroes and ordinary folks alike who sacrificed so much to save the world from tyranny.
 For a chance to see up into the belly of one of our airplanes or watch an engine being replaced, ask a docent for a behind-the-scenes tour of the working mechanics hangar.

-After you walk through our first museum hangar, walk across Bomber Alley to experience a rare working mechanics hangar.
-Here is where highly specialized mechanics keep our fleet of warbirds in extraordinary flying shape.
+After you walk through our first museum hangar, walk across Bomber Alley to experience a rare working maintenance hangar.
+Here is where our volunteer mechanics keep our fleet of warbirds in extraordinary flying shape.
 Imagine what it’s like to find a spare part for a 1944 bomber.
 They’re not easy to find on the market, so we have a full machine shop where our artisans can shape new parts from raw materials.
-During your tour of the mechanics hangar, you’ll witness the best of the best keeping artisan traditions alive and passing down the knowledge to future generations.
+During your tour of the maintenance hangar, you’ll witness the best of the best keeping artisan traditions alive and passing down the knowledge to future generations.

 The History of the Commemorative Air Force